 Why is benchmarking relevant during the pandemic and reopening?

-In the movie Moneyball, manager Billy Beane tells his staff this brutally honest assessment of their situation and limited resources:
+In the movie Moneyball, manager Brad Pitt as manager Billy Beane tells his staff this brutally honest assessment of their situation and limited resources:

 There are rich teams and there are poor teams.

 In a way, that is how many facility managers felt as this pandemic got underway.
-Everyone was scurrying around getting questions and suggestions for how to keep essential functions in operation, providing a safe work environment, segmenting the FM staff in case of incident, supporting remote workers, and generally responding to a new set of guidelines or situations every day.
-All of the folks I know did an admirable job but had to feel woefully under-resourced.
+Everyone was feeling woefully under-resourced on how to respond to keep essential functions in operation, providing a safe work environment, segmenting the FM staff in case of incident, supporting remote workers, and generally responding to a new set of guidelines or situations every day.

 Like Billy, we will need to use creative data-driven approaches to re-shape our “team” (facility operations) within the realities of our situation.

-Benchmarking is playing the long game in this – you are unlikely to get from here to there in one big step.
+Benchmarking is playing the long game in this – you are unlikely to get from the old normal to the digital facility in one big step.
 It’s going to take planning, investment, testing, evaluation, redesign, and change management to adopt and refine new work processes (for the business), and revised FM practices and technology.
 Meanwhile, we will experience many bumps and detours including economic, challenges, staff transition, and changing regulations.

 The opportunity in front of us is unique in our lifetime.
 We have a pre-pandemic normal from 2019, we have a baseline of “essential” operations for 2020, and we will have our new evolving operations in 2021 and beyond.
-While it is unclear what the lasting impact will be from the pandemic, it is likely to go longer than hoped, and have broader effects than expected.
+While it is unclear what the lasting impacts will be from the pandemic, they are likely to be broader than expected.

-- What are the lessons we learned in implementing new standards, practices, and technology?
+- What are the lessons learned in implementing new standards, practices, and technology?

 A key value of benchmarking is it shows the real performance that can be achieved.

 Benchmarking (both internal and external) is a practical way to see where we stand now, and assess progress as we implement changes.
-This is also important so we can make course corrections as we go – the essence of continuous improvement.
+It will be important to make course corrections as we go – the evolution to digital facility management will be a complicated journey.
 The comparison to our internal targets let us see how well we are meeting the objectives of our model.
 The comparison to our external cohort demonstrates that our progress is keeping up, and the shared lessons learned help us all advance more rapidly.

 Benchmarking can help us use the collective wisdom of the group to move past this pandemic.
-As we move from reaction to be more proactive, it will help show our leaders, facility users, and the broader community, quantifiable progress of the evolution to the next era of facilities.
+As we move to be more proactive, it will help show our leaders, facility users, and our team, quantifiable progress of our evolution to the next era of facilities.